jdmartin/go-traceurl/README.md

 ------

-🚨 I've been using Go for about five days. 🚨
+🚨 I've only been using Go since late May 2023. 🚨

 [wheregoes.com](https://wheregoes.com) remains a fine site that you should probably use instead.